playcanvas/pcui/docs/README.md

 To install the ruby dependencies.
 If you are having trouble with the install, try deleting the `Gemfile.lock` file.

-Then in the puci directory run:
+Then in the pcui directory run:

 `npm run docs:local`